- Safety and Health Topics

 - Enteric Diseases Epidemiology Branch.
 Centers for Disease Control and Prevention (CDC).
 Innovative public health investigative and consultative groups that identify causes, sources and solutions for bacterial foodborne and diarrheal infections to prevent the disability and death those diseases cause.

 - National Antimicrobial Resistance Monitoring System (NARMS) for Enteric Bacteria.
 Centers for Disease Control and Prevention (CDC), (November 2004).
 NARMS monitors antimicrobial resistance of human enteric bacteria, such as Campylobacter, Salmonella, E. coli, and Shigella.

 - Foodborne Diseases Active Surveillance Network (FoodNet).
 Centers for Disease Control and Prevention (CDC).
 Consists of active surveillance for foodborne diseases and related epidemiologic studies designed to help public health officials better understand the epidemiology of foodborne diseases in the United States.

 - Foodborne Outbreaks.
 Centers for Disease Control and Prevention (CDC).
 Provides outbreak reports and publications, outbreak reporting and report forms, and a outbreak investigation tool kit.

 - Food Safety from Farm to Table: A National Food Safety Initiative.
-US Food and Drug Administration (FDA), US Department of Agriculture (USDA), Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), (1997, May).
+U.S. Food and Drug Administration (FDA), U.S. Department of Agriculture (USDA), Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), (May 1997).
 Provides recommendations for the public and private sectors to minimize the occurrence and consequences of foodborne disease incidents.